com-lihaoyi/mill/readme.md

 - Be referenced programmatically (from other `Target`s) via `core.test.compile`

-From the position of any `Target` within the object hierarchy, you immediately know how to run it, find it's output files, find any caches, or refer to it from other `Target`s.
+From the position of any `Target` within the object hierarchy, you immediately know how to run it, find its output files, find any caches, or refer to it from other `Target`s.
 You know up-front where the `Target`'s data "lives" on disk, and are sure that it will never clash with any other `Target`'s data.